West Burton power stations: Construction

 The consulting engineers for the project were Merz & McLellan and the main contractor on site was Alfred McAlpine with steelwork designed by the Cleveland Bridge & Engineering Company.

 The station was the first 2,000 MW power station to be constructed in the United Kingdom and was visited by the then chairman of the CEGB Christopher Hinton on 27 November 1964 the instigator of the new 500 MW units.
 It subsequently attracted visitors from around the world including Mohammad Reza Pahlavi the Shah of Iran who was escorted around the site by Robert Laycock the Lord Lieutenant of Nottinghamshire on 6 March 1965.

-West Burton number one unit, commissioned in September 1966, was the second 500MW generating unit to be ordered and go into full commercial operation.
+West Burton number one unit, commissioned in September 1966, was the second 500 MW generating unit to be ordered and go into full commercial operation.
 A further three units were commissioned at the site in 1967.
 The station was officially opened on 25 April 1969 by the Minister of Power Roy Mason, Sir Stanley Brown the then Chairman of the CEGB, Arthur Hawkins Director of the Midlands Region and Douglas Pask director of the Northern Project Group.
 It was a lavish ceremony with a large marquee and band present.